2. Material Accounting Policies:

 Sale of goods

-Revenue from sale of goods is measured at fair value of the consideration received or receivable, after deduction of any trade discounts, allowances and any taxes or duties collected on behalf of the government such as goods and services tax, etc. Revenue is only recognized to the extent that it is highly probable a significant reversal will not occur.
+Revenue is recognised at an amount representing the transaction price.
+In determining the transaction price of sale of goods, the Company considers the effects of variable considerations such as trade discounts, allowances and any taxes or duties collected on behalf of the government such as goods and services tax, etc. Revenue is only recognized to the extent that it is highly probable a significant reversal will not occur.

 Revenue from services includes Service charges and Job worker charges.
 Revenue from such contracts are recognized at a point in time when the services are rendered.